 She graduated high school from Senior High in 1969 and immediately joined the United States Air Force.
 In fact, the Air Force did not accept her because of her vision test.
-She had what many would say coke bottle glasses.
+She had what many would say "coke bottle glasses."
 But, because her test scores were so high they gave her a waiver with a limit on certain jobs that she was ineligible for.
 This started her career as a computer operator and through her journey she gained numerous high security clearances.
 She gave her all and was dedicated to anything she did.
 Women in the military were scarce at this time and the road was definitely NOT easy.
 Her first permanent duty assignment was Offset Air Force Base, Nebraska.
 This is where she met Gary in 1970.
-They soon wed at the Ramey AFB in Puerto Rico at the age of 19 or 20 and continued their marriage for 13 years.
+They soon wed at the Ramey AFB in Puerto Rico at the age of 19 and continued their marriage for 13 years.
 They moved together to Lackland Air Force Base in Texas and then on to Colorado Springs, Colorado.